mchua/facultyaslearners/1b-lit-post.md

 Postmodernism rejects metanarratives; poststructuralism deconstructs binaries and other forms of systematic categorization.
 Both of these are techniques to interrogate the simple notion of “truth” in order to admit multiplicities of perspectives.

+Metanarratives are narratives that are totalizing.
+Metanarratives try to explain everything, but are themselves ahistorical and acultural, typically falling into readerly mode to gloss over their own socially constructed nature and any history of accepted thought that conflicts.
+“This is the truth,” they say.
+“This is how it’s always been.”

 ### Readerly and writerly texts

 The terms writerly and readerly were coined by Roland Barthes in his 1973 book Le Plaisir du Texte (which the 1975 English translation renders as “The Pleasure of the Text”) in order to refer to the role of a text’s reader.
 A readerly text treats readers only as readers, passive recipients of knowledge.
 This may be done through narrative seduction, where authoritative-sounding words make it seem like an author’s interpretation is the only correct one; war propaganda frequently uses this technique.
 It may also be done through banality, where readers are conditioned to find a text so “ordinary” that they dismiss it with habitual patterns (Bruner, 1991, p.
 9-10) such as “Oh, that’s just another woman being oversensitive and emotional.”
 Mishler’s description of “short-\[circuiting] the problem of meaning” by “suppressing the discourse and assuming shared and standard meanings” (1986, p.
 65) is a perfect depiction of banality.